Customer Service

 There is nothing worse than a mediocre answer to a client.
 As you know, every consumer wants to be unique, feel valued, and heard.
 So, never tar all your customers with the same brush.
 It gives your conversation a not-so-great vibe.

-Even if you chose the way how to tell a customer you can not help them, do that masterfully, with each and every customer in mind.
+Even if you choose the way to tell a client you can not help them, do that masterfully, with every client in mind.
 The whole thing is that your reply doesn’t look robotic.

 Richard Lubicky, the founder of RealPeopleSearch, says we should use more sentences like: